 Minor Field Studies (MFS)

-Minor Field Studies is a scholarship of SEK 35,000 funded by Sweden’s aid agency, SIDA.
-The scholarship gives you, as a student at Södertörn University, the opportunity to conduct a field study in a developing country to collect material for your C- or D-thesis.
+Minor Field Studies is a scholarship of SEK 25,000 funded by Sweden’s aid agency, SIDA.
+The scholarship provides students at Södertörn University with the opportunity to conduct a field study in a developing country to collect material for your degree project.

-The Minor Field Studies scholarship program allows you, as a student, to deepen your knowledge of global development issues and Swedish aid cooperation.
-Through the program, you can conduct a small field study in a low- or middle-income country for 8 to 20 consecutive weeks (at least 56 days).
-The field studies will take place between June 1, 2025 and December 31, 2025.
+The Minor Field Studies scholarship programme allows you to deepen your knowledge of global development issues and Swedish aid cooperation.
+Through the programme, you can conduct a small field study in a low- or middle-income country for at least 6 consecutive weeks (42 days).

 You can apply for the scholarship if:

-• You are enrolled in a bachelor's or master's program at Södertörn University.
+• You are enrolled on a Bachelor's or Master's programme at Södertörn University.

-• You are planning to conduct a thesis at the bachelor's, master's, or master's level.
+• You are planning to conduct a degree project at Bachelor's or Master's level.

-• You are a Swedish citizen or have permanent residency (PUT) in Sweden.
+• You are a Swedish citizen or have a permanent residency permit (PUT) in Sweden.

-• You have good knowledge of English (or possibly another working language).
+• You are proficient in English (or possibly another working language).

 • You have not previously received an MFS scholarship.